eabadir/PprobablyEqualsNP/Lean_Programming_Notes.md

 ## 4. Lean 4 Mathlib Support for Partitions, Lattices, and Entropy

 To formalize these concepts in **Lean 4**, we look to the Mathlib library (the mathematical library for Lean).
 Many of the combinatorial and order-theoretic notions we need are already present in Mathlib (especially since they were in Lean 3’s Mathlib and ported to Lean 4).
 Below we describe relevant constructs:

 - **Partitions as Equivalence Relations:** In Lean’s Mathlib, a partition of a type $\alpha$ can be represented by an **equivalence relation** (Lean calls this a `setoid` on $\alpha`).
+There is a predicate `setoid.is_partition c` which checks that a set `c : set (set α)` is a partition of $\alpha$ (each element of $\alpha$ belongs to exactly one subset in `c`) ([data.setoid.partition - mathlib3 docs](https://leanprover-community.github.io/mathlib_docs/data/setoid/partition.html#:~:text=theorem%20setoid%20,%28hc%20%3A%20setoid.is_partition%20c%29)) ([data.setoid.partition - mathlib3 docs](https://leanprover-community.github.io/mathlib_docs/data/setoid/partition.html#:~:text=theorem%20setoid%20,)).
+Equivalently, one can work directly with `setoid α` (the type of all equivalence relations on $\alpha$); each `setoid α` has a set of equivalence classes obtainable by `setoid.classes` or `setoid.partition`.
+Mathlib provides a theorem that the equivalence classes of a partition reconstruct the original partition ([data.setoid.partition - mathlib3 docs](https://leanprover-community.github.io/mathlib_docs/data/setoid/partition.html#:~:text=theorem%20setoid%20,is_partition%20c%29)), so we can move between the two views.
+To formalize these concepts in **Lean 4**, we look to the Mathlib library (the mathematical library for Lean).
+Many of the combinatorial and order-theoretic notions we need are already present in Mathlib (especially since they were in Lean 3’s Mathlib and ported to Lean 4).
+Below we describe relevant constructs:

+- **Partitions as Equivalence Relations:** In Lean’s Mathlib, a partition of a type $\alpha$ can be represented by an **equivalence relation** (Lean calls this a `setoid` on $\alpha`).
 There is a predicate `setoid.is_partition c` which checks that a set `c : set (set α)` is a partition of $\alpha$ (each element of $\alpha$ belongs to exactly one subset in $c$) ([data.setoid.partition - mathlib3 docs](https://leanprover-community.github.io/mathlib_docs/data/setoid/partition.html#:~:text=theorem%20setoid%20,%28hc%20%3A%20setoid.is_partition%20c%29)) ([data.setoid.partition - mathlib3 docs](https://leanprover-community.github.io/mathlib_docs/data/setoid/partition.html#:~:text=theorem%20setoid%20,)).
 Equivalently, one can work directly with `setoid α` (the type of all equivalence relations on $\alpha$); each `setoid α` has a set of equivalence classes obtainable by `setoid.classes` or `setoid.partition`.
 Mathlib provides a theorem that the equivalence classes of a partition reconstruct the original partition ([data.setoid.partition - mathlib3 docs](https://leanprover-community.github.io/mathlib_docs/data/setoid/partition.html#:~:text=theorem%20setoid%20,is_partition%20c%29)), so we can move between the two views.